-In the digital age, privacy and freedom of information for businesses are more important than ever.
+In the digital age, privacy, data protection, good governance, as well as data rights and ownership, and freedom of information are more important than ever.

-It contains 13 Australian Privacy Principles (APPs) that broadly set out how both private sector organisations and public sector agencies should use, disclose and handle personal information.
+Australian privacy laws are principles based.
+The Privacy Act contains 13 Australian Privacy Principles (APPs) that set out how both private sector organisations and public sector agencies must collect, use, disclose and store personal information.

-Recent amendments to the Privacy Act have provided the Federal Privacy Commissioner with enhanced functions and powers, including the power to seek enforceable undertakings from an entity or civil penalties of up to A$1.7 million for serious or repeated interferences with privacy.
+The Privacy Act gives the Commissioner functions and powers, including the power to recieve and investigate privacy complaints, make determinations (including payment of compensation), conduct own motion investigations, seek enforceable undertakings from an entity and apply to court for civil penalties of up to A$2.1 million for serious or repeated interferences with privacy.

-The federal Freedom of Information Act and various state legislation grants the right to every person to access certain information in the possession of the government and its agencies.
+The Commonwealth Freedom of Information Act and State and Territory FOI legislation grants the right to every person to access information in the possession of government departments and their agencies.
 The legislation requires government agencies to publish information about their operations and powers affecting members of the public as well as manuals and other documents used in making decisions and recommendations affecting the public.

-Government agencies are also required to provide access to documents in their possession unless the document is exempt from disclosure under the legislation.
+Government departments and agencies must provide access to documents in their possession on receipt of an FOI request unless the document is exempt from release under the legislation.

 There are a range of exemptions.
 These include documents subject to legal professional privilege and documents disclosing trade secrets or commercially valuable information, the unreasonable disclosure of personal information, or information that would or could reasonably be expected to adversely affect an organisation in respect of its lawful business or commmercial affairs.